pondevelopment/pon-developer-guide/README.md

 - Mulesoft is the preferred integration tool
 - Integrations do not contain business logic
+- When using events the [Cloudevent.io](https://cloudevents.io/) structure is preferred

 ## Reading list 📚
 Below is a curated list of recommended reading to get you up to speed with internal guidelines, principles, policies, principles and processes.
 Be sure to familiarise yourself with the content below: